The Best Home Hair Dyes for an Affordable Salon-Like Experience, According to Experts

-A hair salon appointment is a commitment: You lose money, time — and even the comfort of your own home.
+A hair salon appointment is a commitment.
+You sacrifice money, time and even the comfort of your own home.
 Luckily, there are a plethora of at-home box dyes that line the shelves of drugstores so you can easily take matters into your own hands.

 How can you make at-home hair color last?